systechafrica/NASSIT-Documentation/docs/src/videotutorials/index.md

 ### UI Walkthrough

-This category of videos shows how to navigate the system:
+This category of videos demonstrates how to navigate the system:

 <div class="videos-grid">
   <div v-for="video in videos" :key="video.id" class="video-item">